 Monday through Friday.
 9 am to 5 pm.
 Saturday by appointment only.

 Valley Center for Cannabis Therapy will file your paperwork for the state and give you a doctor’s recommendation.
-New patient visits are $175, plus the state processing fee.
-They also offer discounts for seniors, veterans, and hospice patients.
+New visits are $175, plus the state processing fee.
+They also offer discounts for seniors, veterans, and individuals in hospice.

 6803 West Tropicana Avenue